 LOS ANGELES (AP) - Authorities and celebrities were grappling Monday with how to respond to a website that posted what appears to be private financial information about top government officials and stars such as Jay-Z and Mel Gibson.

-The Justice Department said Monday the FBI was investigating how the Social Security number, address and a credit report of FBI Director Robert Mueller ended up on the site.
-The site also posted the same information about Los Angeles Police Chief Charlie Beck, and the department said it was aware of the site but declined to say whether it was investigating.
+Los Angeles police said they were investigating how the Social Security number, address and a credit report of the police chief ended up on the site.
+The site also posted the same information about FBI Director Robert Mueller; the bureau said it was aware of the site but declined to say whether it was investigating.

-In addition to Jay-Z and Gibson, other targeted stars included Beyonce, Ashton Kutcher, Kim Kardashian and Paris Hilton.
+The site also targeted stars such as Beyonce, Ashton Kutcher, Kim Kardashian and Paris Hilton.
 Info posted about Vice President Joe Biden and former Secretary of State Hillary Clinton did not include credit reports but included addresses and other sensitive information.

 The site, which bears an Internet suffix originally assigned to the Soviet Union, expanded throughout the day Monday to add entries on Britney Spears, former vice presidential candidate Sarah Palin and others.

-The site did not state how the information was obtained or why the people targeted on the site were selected, describing the records only as “secret files.”
+It did not state how the information was obtained or why the 11 people targeted on the site were selected, describing the records only as "secret files."
 A Twitter profile linked to the site and created after its existence was first reported by celebrity website TMZ included an anti-police message in Russian.

 Several of the purported credit reports appear to have been generated last week.

-Representatives of those targeted either declined to comment on the accuracy of the information that was posted, or they did not return messages seeking comment.
+Representatives for each person targeted either declined to comment on the accuracy of the information that was posted, or they did not return messages seeking comment.

 Los Angeles police Cmdr.
-Andrew Smith said the LAPD was investigating the posting of Beck’s information and would also investigate the posting of info on any celebrities who live in the city and request an inquiry.
+Andrew Smith said the LAPD was investigating the posting of Police Chief Charlie Beck's information and would also investigate the posting of info on any celebrities who live in the city and request an inquiry.